- Central – Evergreen, Idaho Springs, Summit County, Vail Valley, Buena Vista, Salida

 Hayden Campground – 50 sites, basic and electric, 1 tipi, showers & laundry, Reservations

-There are also 6 primitive camping areas along the 134 mile stretch of river.
+There are also 6 paid primitive camping areas along the 134 mile stretch of river.
 Each campground has 5-10 sites.
 And Elkhead Reservoir, located 11 miles west of Hayden, has camping.

 Dinosaur National Monument – The dinosaur fossils are on the Utah side near Vernal, and the Colorado portion consists of a scenic auto tour (Harpers Corner Rd) to an overlook of the Yampa and Green Rivers.
 The biggest and easiest-to-access campground is Green River near the Utah Visitor Center.
 There’s also some camping southeast of Dinosaur in Rangely, CO.
 Dinosaur itself is a tiny town with a place or 2 to eat, and a gas station.

 Green River CG – UT, by headquarters in Jensen, 81 sites, basic, Reservations